 Salvador Bahia, Brazil Travel Guide

-The Dunas e Lagoas do Abaeté Municipal Natural Park, near Itapuã, is a protected area of dunes and lagoons.
+The Dunas e Lagoas do Abaeté Municipal Natural Park, near Itapuã, is a conserved area of dunes and lagoons.
 Visiting it champions the preservation of its unique ecosystem.
 Within Salvador, efforts persist to protect All Saints Bay's marine life and reduce pollution, though challenges persist.

 Water conservation topics are relevant.
 While Bahia has an extensive coastline, freshwater resources see strain in urban areas.
 Be mindful of your water usage during your stay.
 Take shorter showers, don't leave faucets running when not in use, and report any leaks to your accommodation staff.
 These customs conserve local resources.